Swim Meet FAQs

 10. Is there food available for sale at the swim meets?

 At our home swim meets, we usually offer 3 food trucks (2 with entrée options, 1 with dessert options).
 Please note that some trucks are cash only so please plan accordingly.
-There are also vending machines within the West U Rec Center.
-At the away meets, food may or may not be available for sale.
-Please plan accordingly.
-Don’t forget to bring plenty of water for you and your family!
-It can get hot and humid.
+There are is also a vending machine within the West U Rec Center.

 Other information:

-• Please be on time to warm ups for swim meets.
+- Please be on time to warm ups for swim meets.
 With so many swimmers, our warm up time is limited and we want every swimmer to have a chance to warm up.

-• Practice good sportsmanship.
+- Practice good sportsmanship.
 Be friendly to the other teams, cheer for your teammates and shake hands or congratulate other racers after your event.

 Swim meets are hectic and so much fun.
 Please contact a board member if you have any questions!